Lunier/Snake/README.md

 ```
 $ cx stuff.cx snake.cx
 ```
-Use the arrows to move the player.
+Use the arrows to move the player and try to eat the food, while not eating yourself.

 ## To Do...
 The code is currently very disorganized due to the fact that this was my first experience with CX and I had to play around some bugs.
 I will make sure to clean things up as soon as possible.